Applications for MIT for 2020 are closed. Applications for 2021 will open around April 2020 and will close on 30 September 2020.

 The MIT degree is by coursework and research, using mainly self-study materials for the coursework – with no lectures.
 It is a two-year conversion programme aimed at students without a degree in computer science or information technology/systems, and may also be done part-time over three years.

-The ideal candidate for this programme is someone who uses information technology in his or her job, but who has no formal university qualification in IT.
 A non-IT honours degree, or equivalent, is the minimum requirement for entry into the MIT course.

 Entry requirements: The Masters in Information Technology by Coursework and Dissertation is a conversion course designed for those with a degree in a non-IT field to attain a strong background and a qualification in Information Technology.
 This course follows a Bachelor Honours or equivalent in any non-IT degree.

-All admissions decisions are at the discretion of the university.
+Admissions are competitive and all admissions decisions are at the discretion of the university.